Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

+\paragraph{Multilevel Simulation} Many complex multi-agent tasks can be factorized into a hierarchical structure using a multilevel simulation paradigm, as an effort to manage its complexity.
+Multilevel simulation introduces several organizing levels that encapsulate various individual components into monolithic abstractions \cite{ghosh1986concept}.
+These levels are defined in distinctive manners, integrating microscopic to macroscopic attributes \cite{haman2017towards}.
+Such modeling is defined in a holonic paradigm \cite{tchappi2018brief} (see Figure \ref{fig:holonic}), where holons are used as these abstractions and holons are defined as stable self-similar structures that behave as both an entity and an organization.
+Holons satisfy three important conditions: holons are stable, autonomous, and cooperative with one another.
+However, a holonic organization of a task is often difficult to properly define.

 \paragraph{Open Source Environments} There exists a wide range of libraries that are used as common benchmarks for MARL research.
-While the following list is not exhaustive, Table \ref{tab:env} provides descriptions of some of the more widely recognized environments.
+Table \ref{tab:env} provides descriptions of some of the more widely recognized environments.